kylejlin/dobutsu_shogi_2024/README.md

 a similar solver I wrote in 2021.
 I'm creating a new solver because I want to try a different approach.

+## Tip for developers: Run in release mode.

+I recommend using `cargo run --release` and `cargo test --release`, since the program (as well as the tests) can be quite computationally intensive.

 ## Table of contents

 1. [Official rules](#official-rules)